 To change the color of the terminal font type color<number>.
 Here I use green color2.

 So those were some of the common and most used CMD commands.
 They are not Everything.
 But they are some common and most used ones.
 Try them out and see if you can do that and do you enjoy playing with the Command line instead of GUI.
 Keep practicing, and to check out more articles CLICK HERE.
-This is professor void, signing off, I will meet you in next one, Bye.
+This is Dolores Haze, signing off, I will meet you in next one, Bye.